abpframework/abp/docs/en/Getting-Started.md

 ## Mobile Development

-When you create a new application, the solution includes `react-native` folder by default.
+When you create a new application, you have to add `-m react-native` option to include `react-native` project in your solution.
 This is a basic [React Native](https://reactnative.dev/) startup template to develop mobile applications integrated to your ABP based backends.

-If you don't plan to develop a mobile application with React Native, you can safely delete the `react-native` folder.

-> You can specifying the `-m none` option to the ABP CLI to not create the `react-native` folder in the beginning.

 See the "[Getting Started with the React Native](Getting-Started-React-Native.md)" document to learn how to configure and run the React Native application.